nawaltaufiq/Mohamad-Nawal-Taufiqurohman-/README.md

-# 👋 Hi, I'm Mohamad Nawal Taufiqurohman
+# 👋 Hi, I'm Mohamad Nawal Taufiqurohman, S.T

 I'm an **AI-Assisted Technologist** — I design real-world tech solutions using AI like ChatGPT to assist in planning, coding, and deploying projects, especially in IoT and applied technologies.